JavaScript Frameworks Overview: React vs Vue

 React vs Vue: Security

 The security of an application depends primarily on your development approach rather than the front-end technologies used for the project.
-Historically, however, JavaScript has been riddled with security vulnerabilities.
+However, historically, JavaScript has been riddled with security vulnerabilities.
 Even viral components can have nasty side effects and compromise the security of web apps.
-It is true for both React and Vue.
+It is valid for JS itself and, consequently, for both React and Vue.

 React’s security is a concern as well.
-According to a security report by Synk, a majority of security vulnerabilities occur in the form of cross-site scripting.
-XSS attacks can only happen if you use one of the affected modules, such as react-dom, in your server-side implementation.
+According to a security report by Synk, a majority of security vulnerabilities occur in the form of cross-site scripting and cross-site request forgery.
+XSS and CSRF attacks can only happen if you use one of the affected modules, such as react-dom, in your server-side implementation.

-You can use libraries like SetInnerHTML to set HTML directly from React, JSX functions to auto-trim, and APIs like createElement() to automatically detect hacking attempts to protect your React app against these attacks.
+React itself doesn’t provide any built-in security feature, as it focuses on the application’s view layer.
+However, you can use libraries like SetInnerHTML to set HTML directly from React, JSX functions to auto-trim, and APIs like createElement() to automatically detect hacking attempts in order to protect your React app against these attacks.

 Another issue is the React APIs that connect the app to external services.
 Often, these APIs automatically log information and execute commands within the app.
 A functionality logic with gaps or lack of authentication can leave your app vulnerable to SQL injections, man-in-the-middle, and XSS attacks.
-To protect the React APIs, developers implement the following solutions:
+In order to protect the React APIs, developers implement the following solutions:

 • Make sure that the app connection is encrypted with TLS.